Programming-The-Next-Step-2023/ultimate-Snake/README.md

 This is going to be ~the ultimate~ snake game

 Project description:
-I will create a game, based on the same principle and following the same rules as the classic game (originally from nokia I believe) known as "snake".
+I will create a game, based on the same principle and following the same rules as the classic game known as "snake" (originally from nokia I believe).

-Details such as colours, speed variations and game over rules still need to be added (not sure how specific this first description is supposed to be since I assume everyone is familiar with the game).
+What the game does:
+It offers a fun time

+Why the game is useful:
+Useful for me to learn some coding using python
+Useful for the community to play a good ol' game of snake

+How to get started:
+...
+First, I need to get started

+Where to get help:
+...remember, Google is your friend

+Who are the contributers:
+Pia Koch (so far)